 What is SAP?

-These ratings are essential for compliance with Building Regulations and for issuing EPCs (Energy Performance Certifites), a legal requirement when owning, selling or renting a home.
-If your home is not energy efficient, you will have a low SAP score and are likely to have higher housing costs.
-Higher SAP scores mean greater energy efficiency, which translates to lower running costs and stronger sustainability credentials.
+These ratings are essential for compliance with Building Regulations and for issuing EPCs (Energy Performance Certificates), a legal requirement when owning, selling or renting a home.

 SAP Vs RdSAP

-RdSAP stands for Reduced Data Standard Assessment Procedure and is a simplified version of the SAP (Standard Assessment Procedure).The core difference:
+RdSAP stands for Reduced Data Standard Assessment Procedure and is a simplified version of the SAP (Standard Assessment Procedure).
+The core difference:- SAP is an extensive report requiring vast, comprehensive building data.
+Commonly used for new home builds.

 - RdSAP is a less invasive report that can be carried out quickly and is more commonly used for existing buildings.